stepcode/stepcode/src/exp2python/python/README.md

 # Building

 The SCL Python package can be built directly using [PyPA's build module](https://github.com/pypa/build).
 Run `python3 -m build` from this directory.

+# Testing

+SCL comes with a small test suite (additions welcome!)
+From this directory, `python3 -m unittest discover`.

 # License

 See [LICENSE](LICENSE)